 Relief Wells are in a circular configuration around the pump station, the top of the vertical pipes is visible, except for #2 & #3 are under the gravel parking area.

 Lateral drains daylight into the Evans Slough immediately west of pump station, except for RW-#3 daylights into Evans Pump #3 sump.
+Daylight ends are normally submerged below the water level of the Evans slough but are marked with a vertical white poles.

 Appendix D: Emergency Levee Inspection Report Sheet